Nanyang, Henan: Ethnic groups

+In 2022, Nanyang City has 49 ethnic minority groups with a population of 288000.
+The distribution of ethnic minorities shows the characteristics of "large dispersion and small mixed residence", among which the Hui ethnic group has 163800 people, distributed in Wancheng District, Dengzhou City, Zhenping County and other places; There are 72600 Mongolian people, distributed in Zhenping County, Neixiang County and other places; There are 28600 Manchu people, distributed in Nanzhao County, Xichuan County and other places.

 Health

 Education

 Nanyang higher education already has a good foundation for development.
 Nanyang is a great city of education.
 It has a fine tradition of respecting teachers and teaching and educating students.
 It has taken the lead in proposing a strategy of science and education in the country.
 In particular, in recent years, the municipal party committee and the municipal government have attached great importance to education.
 The education industry in our city has developed vigorously and the face of higher education has undergone tremendous changes.
 There are 6 colleges and universities in the city, with nearly 90,000 students.
 All colleges and universities adhere to the Party's education policy, implement the fundamental tasks of Lide Shuren, and have achieved unprecedented achievements in personnel training, scientific research, social services, cultural heritage innovation and international exchanges and cooperation, which not only promotes the city's science and technology.
 Innovation, social progress and improvement of people's livelihood have also laid a good foundation for achieving a higher level of development at a new starting point.